damnge/Snake-Game-not-styled-demo/README.md

 # Demo of Snake Game not styled

-Demo of a simple game called a snake, not styled yet.
+Demo of Snake, it's not styled yet.

 Created with pure JavaScript with the option to Start/Pause and Restart the game.